Rites of Passage for a Model Railway - 13: Open Goods Wagons, Make or Buy Loads for Realistic Traffic + Magazine Choice

 LNER In Transition

 The Austerity Years in sections - Michael Blakemore shows how the LNER metamorphosed into British Railways around eastern and north-eastern England and much of Scotland.
 Express and secondary passenger traffic, goods, freight, stations, goods and freight handling facilities.
 Everything's portrayed in glorious 40s and 50s black & white images.
 The advent of paid holidays didn't help a lot, either.
 Before widespread car ownership and the motorway the LNER and its successors British Railways Eastern, North Eastern and Scottish had its hands full with post-WWII rebuilding and a plethora of pre-WWI stock still in service around the system

 Take a look in the railway press - modelling, research, prototype - for ideas to set you off on the hobby.
 There is a wide range of books and periodicals, as here from the Wild Swan range.
 Whichever is the era or region of your choice, you can be assured there will be information to research for your stock, scenery or signalling.
 The MRJ goes back decades, although magazine stock storage is limited.
 There are many dealers at exhibitions who may be able to secure copies of what you want if they do not have the copies with them.

-The modelling press in the UK - available worldwide - includes Hornby Magazine, Model Railway Journal, British Railway Journal and Peco's Railway Modelling magazine amongst others.
+The modelling press in the UK - available worldwide - includes Hornby Magazine, Model Railway Journal, British Railway Journal and Peco's Railway Modeller magazine among others.